Fly-Mix/flr-cli/README.md

 # Flr

-Flr: Flr(Flutter-R): a CLI tool likes AAPT(Android Asset Packaging Tool) for flutter developer to fast update pubspec.yaml and auto generate R.dart after developer did update the flutter project asserts.
+Flr(Flutter-R): a CLI tool likes AAPT(Android Asset Packaging Tool) for flutter developer to fast update pubspec.yaml and auto generate R.dart after developer did update the flutter project asserts.

 ## Installation & Update

 To install or update Flr run `sudo gem install flr`

-> If you want to use Flr tool on the Windows system, it is strongly recommended that you run it on [WSL(Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) environment !!!
+> If you want to use Flr tool on the Windows system, it is strongly recommended that you should run it on [WSL(Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) environment !!!

 ## Usage